 If you would like to contribute to PlasmaPy, please refer to the instructions on installing PlasmaPy for development.

-PlasmaPy requires Python version 3.6 or newer, and is not compatible with Python 2.7.
+PlasmaPy requires Python version 3.6 or newer.
 PlasmaPy requires the following packages for installation:

-We highly recommend installing PlasmaPy from a Python environment created using conda.
-Conda allows us to create and switch between Python environments that are isolated from each other and the system installation (in contrast to this xkcd), while also simplifying the distribution of binary and compiled dependencies.
+We highly recommend installing PlasmaPy from a Python environment created using Conda.
+Conda allows us to create and switch between Python environments that are isolated from each other and the system installation (in contrast to this xkcd).

 After installing conda, create a PlasmaPy environment by running:

-conda create -n plasmapy python=3.7 numpy scipy astropy matplotlib h5py lmfit mpmath colorama -c conda-forge
+conda create -n env_name python=3.8 plasmapy -c conda-forge

 To activate this environment, run: